Amsterdam Airport Schiphol - NL Host Nation

 • ambassadors accredited to the Netherlands on their first arrival and final departure;

-• heads of international organisations based in the Netherlands and persons with head of mission status on their first arrival and final departure;
+• heads of international organisations based in the Netherlands and persons with head of an international organisation status on their first arrival and final departure;

 NB: These rules do not apply if the persons mentioned above are on a private visit or in transit.

 International organisations receiving any of the persons listed above and wishing to use the VIP Lounge at Schiphol are advised to make arrangements well in advance.
 They should address their requests to the Protocol Department of the Ministry of Foreign Affairs in the form of a Note Verbale.
 The Protocol Department will then make the reservation and the costs will be borne by the Ministry.
-If, for some reason, the reservation is not necessary anymore, international organisations are expected to cancel the reservation in time by informing the Protocol Department of the Ministry of Foreign Affairs.
+If the reservation is no longer necessary for any reason, diplomatic missions and consular posts are expected to cancel the reservation in time by informing the Protocol Department.
 If the cancellation is reported to the Protocol Department less than 36 hours in advance, the invoice will be forwarded to the international organisation for payment.

-In all other cases, international organisations must make reservations directly with the VIP Lounge directly by emailing VIP Schiphol and bear the costs themselves.
+In all other cases, international organisations must make reservations for the VIP Lounge directly by emailing VIP Schiphol and bear the costs themselves.

 Please note that the use of the VIP Lounge does not exempt passengers from security checks at Schiphol Airport.